Fine Free Policy

 A temporary 30 day library card will be issued with a valid Michigan driver’s license or State ID with a current address if the individual’s home library is a member of The Library Network library (TLN).
 There are over 60 local cities (excluding Dearborn and Detroit) that belong to TLN.

 A library card is required for all transactions.

 There is no charge for the initial library card.
 Replacement library cards cost $2.

 This library is part of the MILibraryCard Program.
 This program gives Lincoln Park residents limited access to local libraries outside of TLN.
 Many of these non-TLN libraries are local cities (Detroit).
 Non-TLN residents must have a library card from their home library with a MILibraryCard label before they will be allowed limited access to this library.

-Patrons have the option to pay off outstanding fines or lost book costs using a credit card or debit card through PayPal.
+Patrons have the option to pay off lost book costs using a credit card or debit card.
 Go to the library’s catalog (eLibrary) and select the “My Account” tab.
-Once you log on using your library card number and pin, you can view your outstanding bill and pay it through PayPal.
+Once you log on using your library card number and pin, you can view your outstanding bill and pay it online.
 If you need assistance feel free to contact the library at 313-381-0374.

 Computer Usage Guidelines

 Computer registration is required.
 To register, a patron must present a valid library card from a valid member library or The Library Network; if obtaining a library card is not possible, the patron may present a valid driver's license, state ID or passport.

 Circulation Desk staff will accept registrations and determine computer availability.